yasinmagn/CompositePublish/README.md

 # CompositePublish
-To automate the public of stating code into two similar instances
+to push code to multiple redundant instances